zzalscv2/FFEA/doc/2-UserManual/2-Restarts.md

 Restarts {#ffea_restarts}
 =========================
 The FFEA runner has the possiblity to continue or extend a simulation that was completed or even crashed.
+In the case of ` calc_noise ` being enabled we take care that random number generator we use, [RngStreams](\ref technology), recovers the state of the last time step calculated, ensuring that unwanted correlations arise.

 When a simulation is to be continued, one will need:
   -  a trajectory, to get the positions of the nodes and, depending on the configuration, their velocities and forces.
 The new snapshots will be